A Complete Closing Checklist for First-Time Home Buyers?

 Make Sure Your Bring All Necessary Paperwork to Closing

 The final closing is probably when you’re going to have the most paperwork to review, provide, and sign.
 When you reach your closing date, you will need to provide proof of your homeowners’ insurance, a copy of the signed contract between you and the seller, your home inspection reports, the paperwork from the bank that approved the home loan, and a government-issued photo ID.
-If you have recently married and changed your name, make sure that the name matches on the property’s title and mortgage.
+If you have recently married and changed your name, make sure that the name matches the property’s title and mortgage.

 Get the Keys to Your New Home